For subscribers

 PHOTO: EPA-EFE

-Shigeru Ishiba’s whipsawing political fortunes following his surprise emergence as Japan’s leader in late September, a huge electoral rebuke within a month,
+Shigeru Ishiba’s whipsawing political fortunes following his surprise emergence as Japan’s leader in late September, only to be followed swiftly by a huge electoral rebuke within a month, holds lessons for entrenched parties around the world in nations that hold regular elections.

 Top of those lessons must surely be the perils of taking voters for granted.